Chris McDermott: Other matches and records

-At the time of his retirement, McDermott's career total of 354 premiership matches was ranked fourth in South Australian elite football behind Glenelg teammate Peter Carey (423), Russell Ebert (373) and longtime coach Graham Cornes (361): as of 2022, he is ranked sixth behind them, as well as Tyson Edwards and Andrew McLeod (both 363).
+At the time of his retirement, McDermott's career total of 354 premiership matches was ranked fourth in South Australian elite football behind longtime Glenelg teammate Peter Carey (423), Russell Ebert (373), and longtime coach Graham Cornes (356): as of April 2025, he is ranked seventh behind them, as well as Travis Boak (388), Tyson Edwards and Andrew McLeod (both 363).

 McDermott also played 14 State of Origin matches for South Australia and a total of 61 pre-season/night series matches, 49 for Glenelg and 12 for Adelaide (these are counted as senior by the SANFL but not the VFL/AFL).
 If these are included, McDermott played a total of 429 senior career games.

 The VFL/AFL lists McDermott's total as 417, excluding his pre-season/night series matches for Adelaide.
-Depending on the viewpoint taken, his total career senior games ranks either ninth (using the AFL's total) or tenth (using his overall total) in elite Australian rules football, and ranks either third behind Carey (467) and Ebert (421) or second behind Carey in South Australian elite football.
+Depending on the viewpoint taken, his total career senior games ranks tenth (using the AFL's total or his overall total) in elite Australian rules football, and ranks either fourth behind Carey (467), Boak (422) and Ebert (421) or second behind Carey in South Australian elite football.